-People still buy from people
+People still buy from

-how well it has been produced.
+upon how well it has been produced.

 Much of the failure we witness when